aymanbagabas/Huawei-WMI/README.md

 # Huawei WMI Hotkeys Driver
 This Linux driver enables the extra keys on Huawei laptops.
-Right now the driver only works for the **Matebook X Pro**, contributers are welcome.
+Supported laptops are:
+* Matebook X
+* Matebook X Pro

 ## Installation
-First, make sure that you install kernel headers.
+1. Make sure you have your kernel headers.
 In Fedora it would be:
 ```
 # dnf install kernel-headers
 ```
-It should be similar in other distributions.
+Should be similar in other distributions.

-Then clone and install the module.
-Note you have to do that for every kernel update.
+2. Clone and install the module.

 ```
 $ git clone https://github.com/aymanbagabas/Huawei-WMI